Yevno Azef: Early life

 Yevno Fishelevich Azef was born in Lyskava (now Brest Region, Belarus) in 1869, the second of seven children of a poor Jewish tailor.
 His father moved to Rostov with the family when Yevno was five and opened a drapery but barely made enough money to get his children through school.
 After leaving school around 1890, Azef worked as a journalist and a traveling salesman.
 In 1892, the police suspected him of distributing revolutionary literature.
-To avoid arrest, he embezzled 800 rubles and fled to Germany to first Karlsruhe and then Darmstadt.
+To avoid arrest, he embezzled 800 rubles and fled to Germany, first to Karlsruhe and then Darmstadt.
 There, he studied to become an electrical engineer and joined a group of Russian social democrats.

 Double agent

 In April 1893, Azef wrote to the Okhrana, the Russian secret police, offering to inform on his fellow students, for money.
-Later that year, he moved to Berne in Switzerland, and in 1894 joined the Union of Socialist Revolutionaries Abroad, which was organised by the respected narodnik couple Chaim Zhitlovsky and Vera Lokhova.
+Later that year, he moved to Berne in Switzerland, and in 1894 joined the Union of Socialist Revolutionaries Abroad, which was organised by the respected Narodnik couple Chaim Zhitlovsky and Vera Lokhova.

 When he graduated, in 1899, the Okhrana ordered him to return to Russia, where he joined the Northern Union of Socialist Revolutionaries, led by Andrei Argunov, and became, in effect, his right-hand man, even though Azef wanted the revolutionaries to resume the use of terrorist tactics, while Argunov did not believe in violence.
 He valued Azef's ability to resolve practical problems, such as setting up an underground printing operation, but was unaware that he was being assisted by the Okhrana.
 In November 1901, Argunov sent him to Europe to help unify the Northern, Southern and foreign Socialist Revolutionary unions into a single organisation.
 Argunov was arrested as soon as Azef had left Russia.
 In Switzerland in 1902, Azef became a founding member of the Socialist Revolutionary Party, and served as deputy head of its combat organisation, headed by Grigory Gershuni, which was responsible for acts of terrorism.

 Gershuni thought so highly of Azef that he nominated him as his successor, and so when Gershuni was arrested in spring 1903 after being betrayed by another double agent, Azef became head of the combat organisation, with Boris Savinkov as his deputy.
 Azef thus became both Russia's leading terrorist and most highly paid police informant.
 In that position he organized the assassination of Vyacheslav Plehve in 1904.
 Plehve, as minister of the interior, was Azef's nominal employer and the person who had ultimately authorised him to infiltrate the Socialist Revolutionary Party.
 Plehve had also made Gershuni's arrest the police's main priority, thus facilitating the rise of Azef.
 In 1905, Azef would organise the assassination of the Tsar's uncle Grand Duke Sergei Alexandrovich of Russia, who served as Governor-General of Moscow.